napodan/magichet/README.md

 Most recent changes
 ===================

+####"The Small Fixes Update":
+    + fix armour wearing when damage is dealt by hunger/poison
+    + optimize bookshelves + enchantment_table performance
+    + remove label/goto from the "enchantment" mod (Lua 5.1 comp.)
+    + add some new graphics
+    + fix player's physics while going_to/in bed
+    + wake up by pressing "jump" button/key
+    + fix fall damage while flying with jetpack
+    + disable fall damage for ghosts
+    + random loot in chests in villages
+    + add Russian version of the words used to make-up chants names
+    + fix generation of basements for houses in villages
+    + remove "mg:ignore" from the we files
+    + mg renamed to villages
+    + fix worms spawning, no more "as mob" option
+    + Russian version of the README.md

 ####"The Sleepy Update":
     + new fixes to villages generation
     + "remember" al generated villages (per world)